latifatvictor/power-platform-business-solutions/01-travel-request-system/solution-overview.md

 # Solution Overview
-## Digital Visitor Management & Check-in System
+## International Travel Request & Approval System

-This solution is a Power Apps and Power Automate application designed to manage visitor check-in, tracking, and check-out processes.
+This solution is a Power Apps and Power Automate application designed to digitise the submission, approval, and tracking of international travel requests.

 ### Core components
-- Power Apps for visitor registration and tracking
+- Power Apps for user submission and request tracking
-- SharePoint for data storage
+- SharePoint Online for data storage
-- Power Automate for notifications and workflow automation
+- Power Automate for approval workflows and notifications

-### Key benefits
+### Core benefits
-- digitised visitor tracking
+- replaces manual email-based travel requests
-- improved on-site visibility
+- improves visibility into approval status
-- enhanced security and compliance
+- centralises request records
-- reduced manual administration
+- supports a more efficient and auditable workflow

-### Workflow summary
+### Main workflow
-1. Visitor is registered at reception
+1. Employee submits request
-2. Host is notified automatically
+2. Request is stored in SharePoint
-3. Visitor is tracked while on-site
+3. Approval flow is triggered
-4. Check-out is recorded
+4. Stakeholders review and respond
-5. Records are stored for audit and reporting
+5. Status is updated and communicated back to requester

-This solution demonstrates practical application of low-code tools to improve business operations and security processes.
+This project demonstrates practical use of the Microsoft Power Platform to solve a real-world business process challenge.